UTSASRG/Scaler/README.md

 Possible shortcomings:
 This is not able to detect cache-related issues.
 Therefore, can combine with cache-related tools to consist of a full set of tools for performance analysis.

+We should do something (based on the communication with Yang Wang):
+First, we will need to compare it with perf!
+Second, we may try to use Coz for this case, to see how much performance improvement that we could achieve.

 Two examples:
 1. We could quickly diagnose the tail latency issues.
 For instance, we could quickly diagnose the memory issue inside Hoard on Swaptions.
    Or Rocksdb as the submission of HPDC submission: Memory at Your Service: Fast Memory Allocation for